China Studies Course Series

 Given the ascendency of China on the world’s geopolitical and economic stage, it is important to promote an understanding of the people and their cultural traditions.
 China studies course series is designed to highlight four major time periods: Ancient China: Foundations of Chinese Thought; the Silk Road and Buddhism; China and the West: The Great Divergence; and Modern Chinese History: 1911–Present.
 Please click the buttons for detailed course description and to register.

 Instructor: Nancy Chen | Jun 18–Aug 20 | Mon 10 a.m.–12:30 p.m.

-This course examines China’s political and economic reform in post-Mao era.
+Examine China’s political and economic reform in the post-Mao era.

 The Huainanzi, or How to Rule the World by Not Even Trying

 Instructor: Stephen Walker | Jun 19–Aug 7 | Tue 10 a.m.–1:15 p.m.